mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 The V1 have receptive fields (some similar to retinal ganglion cells) for color, orientation (stronger response at a specific angle, simple cells act as edge and bar detectors, complex cells act as edge and bar detectors with tolerance to location, hyper-complex cells are selective to length and optimal when matching width of RF), direction, spatial frequency, eye of origin (monocular cells are input from one eye only, binocular cells are optimal with same input from both eyes), binocular disparity (difference in location in each eye, depth of stimulus), and position.

-The V1 have centre-surround RFs, which is similar to LGN and retina, double-opponent (DO) cells to detect location where color changes, and a hypercolumn, which is a collection of all neurons with RFs in same location on retina (each hypercolumn can process every image attribute).
+The V1 have center-surround RFs, which is like LGN and retina, double-opponent (DO) cells to detect location where color changes, and a hypercolumn, which is a collection of all neurons with RFs in same location on retina (each hypercolumn can process every image attribute).

 ### <a name="4.2" class="anchor"></a> [4.2 Gabor functions](#4.2)

 A [2D Gabor function](https://en.wikipedia.org/wiki/Gabor_filter) is a Gaussian multiplied with a sinusoid:

 - a cosine function with gaussian, where gaussian function goes towards zero on the edges
-- simulate simple cells in one orientation, convolve image with gabor as mask
+- simulate simple cells in one orientation, convolve image with Gabor as mask
-- simulate complex cells in one orientation, sum output from convolving image with gabor mask at different phases (multiple simple cells)
+- simulate complex cells in one orientation, sum output from convolving image with Gabor mask at different phases (multiple simple cells)
-- simulate complex cells in multiple orientations (detect edges), sum output from convolving image with gabor mask at different phases and orientations
+- simulate complex cells in multiple orientations (detect edges), sum output from convolving image with Gabor mask at different phases and orientations

 #### <a name="4.2.1" class="anchor"></a> [Image component](#4.2.1)

-An image component is a small part of different images that are selected (as a mask) and summed to produce an image, such as set of hand written parts to generate a number as if written by different people:
+An image component is a small part of different images that are selected (as a mask) and summed to produce an image, such as set of handwritten parts to generate a number as if written by different people:

 - [Principal Component Analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis)
 - [Independent Component Analysis (ICA)](https://en.wikipedia.org/wiki/Independent_component_analysis)
 - [Non-negative Matrix Factorization (NMF)](https://en.wikipedia.org/wiki/Non-negative_matrix_factorization)

-A set of randomly selected image components in natural images are similar to gabor functions, which seem to capture the intrinsic structure of natural images.
-A set of gabors can represent every image (with sparsity constraint, such as using as few as possible), which is useful for:
+A set of randomly selected image components in natural images are like Gabor functions, which seem to capture the intrinsic structure of natural images.
+A set of Gabor functions can represent every image (with sparsity constraint, such as using as few as possible), which is useful for:

 - image compression, such as jpeg, to save storage space, where jpeg reconstruct each image as linear combination of set of image components
 - image denoising to reconstruct a noisy image with less noise, components do not include noise